learn-co-curriculum/hs-nested-data-structures-mini-lab/README.md

 + `city_info[:los_angeles]` ?
 + `city_info[:chicago][:mayor]` ?

-What Code should I write to return each of these?:
+What code should I write to return each of these?:
 + The population of New York
 + The website for Miami city government
 + The mayor of Los Angeles